gatewayd-io/gatewayd/README.md

 - **Query parsing and processing**
 - **Caching**
-- **Injections detection and prevention**
+- **Injection detection and prevention**
 - **Schema and data** management and transformation
 - Many other possibilities

 The plugins are *usually* written in Go and are compiled into stand-alone executables.
 They are loaded on startup and are ready to be used by the users.
-In turn, the developers can write their own plugins and use them in their applications, which is made more straightforward by using the [SDK](https://github.com/gatewayd-io/gatewayd-plugin-sdk).
+In turn, the developers can write their own plugins and use them in their applications, which is made straightforward by using the [SDK](https://github.com/gatewayd-io/gatewayd-plugin-sdk).

 ## Documentation